Annual Awards Banquet Invitation

 Entrée choice of

-The cost will be $25/person (after subsidy, tax and gratuity included)The Section will pay the bill with a single check.
+We will recognize individuals for their outstanding achievements in chemistry and across the broader chemical enterprise following lunch.
+The cost will be $25/person (after subsidy, tax, and gratuity included)The Section will pay the bill with a single check.
 Please be prepared to pay at the door by check or cash—unfortunately we cannot accept credit cards.

-We are excited to announce the candidates for 2024 Executive Committee of the Orlando Section.
-Voting is expected to open on November 6th, 2023, when you will receive a separate email with the instructions on how to cast your votes electronically and will close on November 20th, 2023.
+We are excited to announce the candidates for 2025 Executive Committee of the Orlando Local Section of the American Chemical Society.
+Voting is expected to open on November 11th, 2024 and will close on November 22nd, 2024.
+You will receive an email with instructions on how to cast your votes electronically.

 Candidate for Chair-Elect